evkx/evkx.github.io/content/models/skoda/elroq/elroq_60/_index.md

 ## Exterior

 The SKODA Elroq 60, with dimensions of 4488 mm in length, 1879 mm in width, and 1625 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 9 different paint colors when ordering this model.
+The SKODA Elroq 60 is available in a total of 9 paint colors, including solid, metallic, and pearlescent options.
 Additionally, you can choose between 2 wheels with sizes from 20 to 21 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).